Gokulsrinivas98/CSE539-ML-Project/index.md

 compared to a standalone RNN model.
 The following steps are proposed to train and test the model:
-- Downloading and preprocessing the dataset (Downloading raw videos and extracting video samples, body key points, etc.).
+- Downloading and preprocessing the dataset (Downloading raw videos and extracting video samples, RGB segmented frames, etc.).
 - Splitting dataset into training and testing data
 - Training CNN part of the architecture using TensorFlow
 - Store predicted results of the pooling layer of the trained CNN for the training data.